learn-co-curriculum/phase-5-practice-challenge-fix-the-string/README.md

-# Phase 5 DS&A Assessment: Fix the String
+# Practice Challenge: Fix the String

 In this practice challenge, you will get an opportunity to use the Data Structures and Algorithms skills you have built over the course of the program.